Boys and Girls Club Program

 What We Provide

-Our program groups students by age, ability (beginners or advanced), and chosen string instrument (violin, viola, cello, bass.)
+Our program groups students by age, ability (beginners or advanced), and chosen string instrument (violin, viola, cello, bass).
 Each student receives consistent hands-on instruction in addition to training in music theory, history, and ear/rhythm classes.
 Supervised practice sessions are held on the designated days when there are no classes.
-Each semester The Symphonia hosts a seasonal recital for the entire Boys & Girls Club membership and staff and for the families and friends of the young musicians.
+Each semester The Symphonia hosts a seasonal recital for the entire membership and staff and for the families and friends of the young musicians.
 Recitals give students the chance to show what they can do and the chance to shine in the spotlight.
 The advanced students play on their own, while the younger beginners perform side-by-side with the faculty.
 Every student gets to perform solo or as part of an ensemble, and to feel the joy and pride of performing.

 COVID – Facing Unanticipated Challenges